edays/imageChecker/README.md

 - How to make sure the maintainers will succeed?

-  1. Good documentions and code comments are the best way we communicate.
+  1. Good documentions and code comments are the best ways we communicate.
   2. Please set up a meeting with me if the maintainer has any problem.
   3. Design a SW with "**Low coupling and high cohesion**".
 On the one hand, it helps programmers understand structures and patterns.
 On the other hand, if maintainer just needs to change one project odule, the other parts are still functional.